yifanye2015/pyroms/README.md

 [![Original](https://img.shields.io/badge/Original%20README-blue)](https://github.com/yifanye2015/pyroms/blob/main/README-original.md)

 # Pyroms
-Note: this is still a work in progress!
-A user guide will eventually be written up after everything has been tested.
-Any *italicised* text are comments for my own use and can be ignored.
+Note: the installation and processing scripts have been verified to work.
+A proper user guide will eventually be written up.
+Any *italicised* text are comments for my own use and can be ignored. `Palau_HYCOM`, `test_MERRA2` and `test_pyroms` are for testing only and can be ignored.

 This project is a fork of the original Pyroms repo at [ESMG/pyroms](https://github.com/ESMG/pyroms).
 This version contains both new and modified scripts aimed at simplifying the setup process and reducing the need to perform manual changes to the code, so that new users can get Pyroms running with minimal fuss.
 The core functionalities remain unchanged.